banana-slugs-2014/jack-overflow/README.md

 ### App Hosting

 The app is hosted at jackoverflow.herokuapp.com.
+It may take a moment to load.
 Please check it out and submit a pull request to extend the app or patch a feature if you would like to contribute!

 ### License